vesuxyz/docs/blog/2025-05-28-vesu-migration/index.md

 ![Vesu Migration](migration_success.png)

 **Vesu has successfully completed a planned migration to address a security related disclosure and strengthen the protocol's long-term security.**

-**All user funds are safe.**

 ## What this means for you

 All funds are safe and positions continue to work as expected, earn interest and DeFi Spring rewards.

-Earn positions will show a "Migrate" button for users to migrate to new vTokens.
-This migration happens automatically with your next interaction with Vesu in certain Starknet Wallets.
+Earn positions will show a ‘Migrate’ button, allowing users to upgrade to new vTokens.
+In certain Starknet Wallets like Argent Mobile, this migration happens automatically with your next interaction with Vesu.

 ## Why we migrated
 As protocols grow, so does the complexity of maintaining and securing them.